Javokhir Sokhibov

-Javokhir Sokhibov (Javohir Sohibov, Uzbek Cyrillic: Жавоҳир Соҳибов; born 1 March 1995) is an Uzbek professional footballer who plays as a defensive midfielder for Ozgen in the Kyrgyz Premier League.
+Javokhir Sokhibov (Javohir Sohibov, Uzbek Cyrillic: Жавоҳир Соҳибов; born 1 March 1995) is an Uzbek professional footballer who plays as a defensive midfielder for Uzgen in the Kyrgyz Premier League.

 Club career

 Sokhibov started playing in Pakhtakor since 2013.
 In 2013, he played only in 2 matches for Pakhtakor in League matches.
 He made his debut in the League on 30 June 2013 in the Tashkent derby match against Bunyodkor, coming on in the 81st minute.

 He played in 5 matches of the 2015 AFC Champions League for Pakhtakor.
 In the 2015 season he completed 14 matches in League (as of 25 August 2015).

 International career

 He was one of the leading players of Uzbekistan U-19 in the 2014 AFC U-19 Championship.
 In 2015, he captained Uzbekistan U-20 in the 2015 FIFA U-20 World Cup where Uzbekistan U-20 reached the quarter-finals of the tournament.
 Sokhibov completed all 5 matches of the national team in the U-20 World Cup.

 On 3 September 2015 Uzbekistan's main national team coach Samvel Babayan called up Sokhibov to play in the 2018 World Cup qualifying match against Yemen.
 Sokhibov made his debut in a match against Yemen, playing in the starting eleven and was replaced after first half.